-In order to make the holes, use the electric drill with the 6mm drill bit.
+To make the holes, use the electric drill with the 6mm drill bit.
 For better results, make two lines of holes across the longitude of the piece of plywood.
-Try to leave the same amount of space between each pair of holes.
-Anything between one and two inches will work perfectly.
+Try to leave the same amount of space between each pair of vents.
+Anything between one and two inches will work correctly.

 To prevent the plywood from becoming damaged or breaking when you drill it, you can place it securely on a larger, thicker piece of wood.
 That way, you will be able to hold the plywood down firmly as you drill each one of the holes.

 Before going any further, you will need to prepare the static grass applicator.
 First, make sure that it is not clogged or stuck.
 Additionally, plug it in (or insert its batteries) and make sure that it’s working properly.

 Whether it is a commercially-produced or a DIY static grass applicator, you will want it to be helpful and full of static grass before even opening the glue.
 The reason for this is that the glue tends to dry very quickly.